Huub Janssen - Trainer, 30 October 2018

 In the ‘80’s, Janssen worked at ASML, made production equipment for LCDs at Philips in Heerlen, and then started an engineering firm dedicated to precision instrumentation.
 Education has always attracted him, but in recent decades entrepreneurship has taken priority.
 ‘Just like Van der Hoek, I have always enjoyed discussing technical problems with young people.
 I also do that when coaching my employees,’ says Janssen.

 Now that employees have taken over part of his duties, his thoughts have automatically turned to knowledge transfer.
-When approached by Jan van Eijk and Adrian Rankers of the Mechatronics Academy, partner of the High Tech Institute, Janssen didn’t have to think twice.
+When approached by Jan van Eijk and Adrian Rankers of the Mechatronics Academy, partner of High Tech Institute, Janssen didn’t have to think twice.

 We are talking in the very space that Huub Janssen named after his great inspiration, Wim van der Hoek.
 Over Limburgs flan and coffee, the precision engineering entrepreneur raises a subject that engineers often bring up in conversation: the passion he already had for technology in his youth.